qingreee1/material-theme-jetbrains-docs/docs/configuration/settings.md

 ---
 layout: docs
 title: Settings
-description: Learn how to configure the plugin to suit your style
+description: Learn how to configure the plugin to your tastes
 group: configuration
 toc: true
 ---

 The Material Theme plugin comes with a bunch of features tailored for an optimal experience.
-However, it is also highly configurable to allow each and everyone to customize to their hearts content.
+However, it is also highly configurable to allow each and everyone to customize it to their hearts content. {:class='title'}
-{:class='title'}

 ## Themes and Color Schemes